What is a Hurdle Rate?

 A hurdle rate, which is also known as minimum acceptable rate of return (MARR), is the minimum required rate of return or target rate that investors are expecting to receive on an investment.
 The rate is determined by assessing the cost of capital, risks involved, current opportunities in business expansion, rates of return for similar investments, and other factors that could directly affect an investment.

 Before accepting and implementing a certain investment project, its internal rate of return (IRR) should be equal to or greater than the hurdle rate.
-However, most importantly, any potential investments must possess a return rate that is higher than the hurdle rate in order for it to be acceptable in the long run.
+Any potential investments must possess a return rate that is higher than the hurdle rate in order for it to be acceptable in the long run.

 What are the methods used to determine a hurdle rate?